jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/GPU-VM.md

 ### Windows System

+		Please note that the following operation steps are only for reference.
+Please install it according to your operating system version and demands.

 Take Windows 2008 R2 data center version as an example, the steps to install the GPU driver are as follows:

 * Get GPU Driver Installation Package: